C4illin/ConvertX/README.md

 docker run ghcr.io/c4illin/convertx:master -p 3000:3000 -e ACCOUNT_REGISTRATION=false -v /path/you/want:/app/data
 ``` -->

 Then visit `http://localhost:3000` in your browser and create your account.
+Don't leave it unconfigured and open, as anyone can register the first account.

+## Todo
+- [ ] Add messages for errors in converters
+- [ ] Add options for converters
+- [ ] Add more converters
+- [ ] Divide index.tsx into smaller components
+- [ ] Add tests